eunomia-bpf/nvbit-tutorial/tools/README.md

 ## Tool-Specific Information

-### instr_count

-Counts dynamic instructions executed by each kernel.
-It instruments every instruction and increments a counter for each execution.
+- **instr_count** counts dynamic instructions executed by each kernel by instrumenting every instruction and incrementing a counter for each execution.

-### opcode_hist

-Builds a histogram of instruction opcodes, showing which types of instructions are most common in your application.
+- **opcode_hist** builds a histogram of instruction opcodes, showing which types of instructions are most common in your application.

-### record_reg_vals

-Records register values during kernel execution, allowing analysis of data flow.
+- **record_reg_vals** records register values during kernel execution, allowing analysis of data flow.

-### instr_count_bb

-Similar to instr_count but instruments at basic block level for better performance.
+- **instr_count_bb** is similar to instr_count but instruments at basic block level for better performance.

-### instr_count_cuda_graph

-Extends instruction counting to handle CUDA graphs (a more advanced CUDA feature).
+- **instr_count_cuda_graph** extends instruction counting to handle CUDA graphs (a more advanced CUDA feature).

-### mem_printf2

-Prints memory access information during execution.
+- **mem_printf2** prints memory access information during execution.

-### mem_trace

-Captures detailed memory access traces for analysis, using a channel-based approach to send data from GPU to CPU.
+- **mem_trace** captures detailed memory access traces for analysis, using a channel-based approach to send data from GPU to CPU.

-### mov_replace

-Demonstrates how to replace specific instructions (MOV in this case) with custom implementations.
+- **mov_replace** demonstrates how to replace specific instructions (MOV in this case) with custom implementations.

 ## Developing Your Own Tools